majidkhanidressi/GitGithubLearning/README.md

 git restore command used to restore the changes before commit

+git restore --staged used to restore staged files

 git revert command used to revert the changes after commit the changes.
 It keeps the histoy of committs.

+git log --online

+git reset --soft Head~1

+git reset --mixed Head~1 Undo the last commit and also unstage all the changes.

+git reset --hard Head~1   Undo the last commit and also removed all the changes from working dir.